nolancon/rmd-operator/README.md

 ## Pod Requesting Cache Ways
 It is also possible for the operator to create an RmdWorkload **automatically** by interpreting resource requests and [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) in the pod spec.

+**Warning**: Automatic creation of workloads may be unstable and is **not recommended in production** for the RMD Operator v0.1.
+However, testing and feedback is welcomed to help stabilize this approach for future releases.

 Under this approach, the user creates a pod with a container requesting **exclusive** CPUs from the Kubelet CPU Manager and available cache ways.
 The pod must also contain RMD specific pod annotations to describe the desired RmdWorkload.
 It is then the responsiblity of the operator and the node agent to do the following: